Hematopoietic Cell Transplantation for Breast Cancer

 -

-Aetna considers the following hematopoietic stem cell transplants experimental and investigational for breast cancer because their effectiveness for this indication has not been established.
+Aetna considers the following hematopoietic stem cell transplants experimental, investigational, or unproven for breast cancer because their effectiveness for this indication has not been established.

 - Autologous hematopoietic cell transplantation